rHedBull/spec-ops/templates/plan-template.md

    - Keep under 150 lines for token efficiency
    - Output to repository root

+**REQUIRED Output**:
+- architecture.md (NOT services-architecture.md)
+- data-design.md (NOT data-model.md)
+- deployment.md (NEW FILE)
-**Output**: architecture.md, data-design.md, deployment.md, /contracts/*, failing tests, quickstart.md, agent-specific file
+- /contracts/*, failing tests, quickstart.md, agent-specific file

+**IMPORTANT**: You MUST create these exact filenames.
+Do not use old naming like data-model.md or system-design.md.

 ## Phase 2: Task Planning Approach
 *This section describes what the /tasks command will do - DO NOT execute during /plan*